EVM in SDK

 Call a function

-You can execute a function that does not require a transaction (marked view) using the following code:
+Working with functions is quite similar as we described above.
+You can execute a function that does not require a transaction (marked view) using the following code.

 async function main() {